jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_alarm_virtualmachineheartbeat.md

 ---
-title: Hyper-V Virtual Machine Heartbeat Alarm
+title: Hyper-V Virtual Machine Heartbeat alarm
+tags: [hyperv_alarms]
 last_updated: July 29, 2016
 summary: "The Hyper-V Virtual Machine Heartbeat alarm is raised when the virtual machine has stopped responding to the hypervisor or is not responding at regular intervals."
 sidebar: c_hyperv_sidebar